aiverify-foundation/aiverify-developer-tools/docs/plugins/algorithm/core_modules.md

 Deserializers currently supported:

+- Delimiter
 - Joblib
 - Pickle
 - TensorFlow
+- Image

 <br>

 ### Data Type
 Data type refers to the type of data after it has been deserialized.
 If the data passed in does not require deserializing (e.g. the data file is `csv` file), the data type will be whatever is in the data file.<br>
 Data types currently supported:

-- Delimiter Data (includes colon, comma, pipe, semicolon, space, tab separated values)
+- Delimiter (colon, comma, pipe, semicolon, space, tab separated values)
 - Pandas
+- Image (JPG, JPEG, PNG)
 <br>